 Subhro K. Sen, MD

-Clinical Assistant Professor, Surgery - Plastic & Reconstructive Surgery
+Clinical Associate Professor, Surgery - Plastic & Reconstructive Surgery

-Bio Subhro K. Sen, MD, Clinical Assistant Professor in the Division of Plastic and Reconstructive Surgery, graduated from Northwestern University with a degree in biomedical engineering.
+Bio Subhro K. Sen, MD, Clinical Associate Professor in the Division of Plastic and Reconstructive Surgery, graduated from Northwestern University with a degree in biomedical engineering.
 He went on to receive his medical degree from the Northwestern University Feinberg School of Medicine.
 After medical school, he completed a yearlong peripheral nerve research fellowship under Dr. Susan Mackinnon at the Washington University School of Medicine in St. Louis.
-He received his postgraduate training in general surgery at Indiana University, followed by plastic and reconstructive surgery at Johns Hopkins University.
-He completed his training with a hand and upper extremity surgery fellowship at Stanford University.
+He completed his postgraduate training in general surgery at Indiana University, followed by plastic and reconstructive surgery at Johns Hopkins University.
+He finished his training with a hand and upper extremity surgery fellowship at Stanford University.

 In addition to his clinical practice, Dr. Sen is involved in research, publication, and teaching.
-His peer-reviewed research includes studies on peripheral nerve regeneration, and he has authored a number of book chapters on a variety of hand surgery topics.
-He currently reviews manuscripts submitted for publication in Plastic and Reconstructive Surgery and Annals of Plastic Surgery.
-Dr. Sen is double board certified by the American Board of Plastic Surgery and the American Board of Surgery.
-He is a member of the American Society of Plastic Surgeons and the American Society for Reconstructive Microsurgery, and is a candidate member of the American Society for Surgery of the Hand, and the American Association for Hand Surgery.
+His peer-reviewed research includes studies on extremity reconstruction, peripheral nerve regeneration, and he has authored a number of book chapters on a variety of plastic and hand surgery topics.
+He has a strong interest in medical device innovation and is currently a faculty fellow in the Stanford Byers Center for Biodesign.